remaro-network/auv_profeat/README.md

 Open the PRISM GUI by opening the executable `xprism`.
 Open the model file of one of the two scenarios by going to `Model -> Open model` and selecting `scenario1.prism` or `scenario2.prism`.
 Parse and build the model by pressing `F2` and `F3` respectively.
 To load the properties, go to the `Properties` Tab in the lower left corner.
 Open the properties list by going to `Properties -> Open properties list` and select `experiments.props`.

 To run an experiment, click one of the properties and press `F7`.
-In the dialog that opens, first decide which range your parameter should have, i.e., how many time steps you want to consider, in the paper we display the graph with 80 time steps.
+In the dialog that opens, first decide which range your parameter should have, i.e., how many time steps you want to consider; in the paper we display the graph with 80 time steps.
 Click on `Okay`, give the graph a name and either print it to an already existing graph or to a new one.

 For more information about PRISM experiments, including how to run them from the command line, consult the [PRISM manual](https://www.prismmodelchecker.org/manual/RunningPRISM/Experiments).